yuanronghhh/vimext/README.md

 ## How

-1. Copy this plugin to "~/.vim/plugins/" on linux, Copy to "$VIM/plugins/" on windows.
+1. Copy this plugin to "~/.vim/plugins/" if on linux, Copy this plugin to "$VIM/plugins/" if on windows.

 2. Copy below script to `vimrc` or `_vimrc` config for init.